List of Values & Understandings

 - If you have doubts about anything that compromises you being the best you can be, don't fucking entertain it.

-- Don’t be afraid to cut people you’ve once held close to you out of your life.
-If they’ve done something to make you feel uncomfortable in absolutely any way at all, #5, #18 and #26.
+- Don't be afraid to cut people you've once held close to you out of your life.
+If they've done something to make you feel uncomfortable in absolutely any way at all consistently, #5, #18 and #26.

 - You can never go back to being young.
 Plan.
 Focus.
 Have tunnel vision for what you want.
 Never justify your dreams to anyone for any reason and execute dream, after dream, after dream.

-- Ask others what their thoughts and opinions are on something you’re uneasy about before making a final decision.
-The knowledge of many outweighs the knowledge of one and if you believe in the people around you, and they believe in you, what gets built can be incredible.
+- Ask others what their thoughts and opinions are on something you're uneasy about before making a final decision.
+The knowledge of many can outweigh the knowledge of one in terms of ignorance and if you believe in the people around you, and they believe in you, what gets built can be incredible.

 - Happiness is a choice.
-You have to choose to wake up every morning with the understanding that the sun will always be there to rise with you again tomorrow.
+You have to choose to wake up every morning with the understanding that the sun will always be there to rise with you again tomorrow if things don't work out today.
 Some days are easier than others.
 You make your own happiness.